 The “glue” that binds these three pillars is a school culture that fosters the deliberate practice and mastery of six competencies—academic excellence, critical thinking, growth mindset, intercultural network, resilience, and vocal empowerment.

 Upon graduating from the Starfish Impact School and the mentorship program, the Girl Pioneers are not alone.
-Through the New Horizons alumna program, young women receive support through the next phase of their goal achievement.
+Through the New Horizons graduate program, young women receive support through the next phase of their goal achievement.